-- 28.1 Voting will be by show of hands and/or electronically unless, by standing, ten Members demand a recorded vote.
-Where a recorded vote is called, the names of those voting for or against the motion or amendment (or abstaining) will be recorded and entered in the minutes. - 28.2 A recorded vote must be undertaken for setting the Council's annual budget. - 28.3 On a formal motion put from the Chairman (e.g. "That the report be received"), the question may be decided by the voice of the Members, unless any Member demands a show of hands. - 28.4 The person presiding at the meeting will have a second or casting vote in the event of a tied vote. - 28.5 If immediately after a vote is taken any Member so requires, the way in which he/she voted (or abstained) will be recorded in the minutes of that meeting.
+- Voting will be by show of hands and/or electronically unless, by standing if they are able, ten Members demand a recorded vote.
+Where a recorded vote is called, the names of those voting for or against the motion or amendment (or abstaining) will be recorded and entered in the minutes.
+If a Member casts their vote incorrectly during a recorded vote, they must make this known to the Chair as soon as possible and before all votes have been cast. - 28.2 A recorded vote must be undertaken for setting the Council's annual budget. - 28.3 On a formal motion put from the Chairman (e.g. "That the report be received"), the question may be decided by the voice of the Members, unless any Member demands a show of hands. - 28.4 The person presiding at the meeting will have a second or casting vote in the event of a tied vote.

+28.5 If immediately after a vote is taken any Member so requires, the way in which he/she voted (or abstained) will be recorded in the minutes of that meeting.